Creating a schema

 kind: Parent

-Create a new branch to load the new version of our schema
+Create a new branch for the relationship changes:

 infrahubctl branch create network-device-relations